NORTH Chesthill Estate

 Our core activities are sheep and cattle farming, red ( and some roe deer) open hill stalking, salmon and trout fishing and which combine together throughout the year to provide a sustainable programme here in the highlands.
 Directly and indirectly the estate underwrites several families and numerous individuals who manage the various aspects of this diverse business in this fragile area of Scotland.
 We have recently created the environment to take on a full time employee-against the general trend in Scotland.

 Hill walking affects all wildlife, which is the heart of this estate's convservation and wildlife management business.
-The disturbance is over a relatively small area, creating great pressure is becoming unacceptable as responsible.
+The disturbance is over a relatively small area, the core area of the esate, creating great pressure on the deer herd and birdlife and is becoming unacceptable as responsible.

 Please respect the estate's and employees' wishes